ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/m3/communication between users.md

-For websockets, see "websockets - how to setup.md"
+For websockets, see `websockets - how to setup.md`.